mcelduffjames/ecf/README.md

 #### Weekly Summary: Big week for Qlik View to Qlik Sense migration.
 Finished the Support Center and Rate Plan Surveillance dashboard migrations.

 ## Week of June 19 - June 23, 2017
 1. Monday: Worked on the QVPR Reload Schedule for most of the day.
 Created a Excel report, then Word, then .md for documentation purposes.
 Received the Action Resolution dashboard to begin on, but can't view the substructure of the dashboard until I get the .qvw files from Donn.
+Began work on the Action Resolution Dashboard.